psych293/psych293.github.io/README.md

 - Ask questions that go beyond what the paper discusses (what's missing, where should we go next)?

 The reaction posts should be concise (one or two paragraphs per paper), and are due the night before class (submitted via Canvas).

+##### Final paper

+The final paper may be one of the following three:

+1. An empirical project proposal.
+2. A literature review based on one of the class topics.
+3. A theoretical essay.

+The final paper (1000--2000 words) will be due on __November, 19th at 10pm__.

 #### Policies